dahn9000/everydungeon/README.md

 1 Language per INT, start with Common

 ## Note
-No encumberance, and distance is GM discretion.
+No encumberance, and distance is optional.
+I'd recommend using a chessboard with chess pieces, and checkers pieces for walls, doors, and obstacles.
+The design philosophy is that I never want people to not be able to do something due to distance, if it seems reasonable to do so.
+As such, time is also optional.

 # Combat Loop
 1. Everyone rolls for initiative, add STR